-The Slender-horned Gazelle has been eliminated from most of its range in the Egyptian Western Desert.
-In the 1980's, the species was considered extinct in 5 of its 6 known localities in the eastern part of the Western Desert and very rare in the last, the complex of the Wadi el Ruwayan and its extension, the Wadi Muweilih.
-In the western part of the desert, around the Quattara Depression and the Siwa oasis, its status was uncertain (Saleh, 1987).
+leptoceros leptoceros has Gazella vanished from most of its range in the Egyptian Western Desert.
+In the 1980's, the species was considered extinct in 5 of its 6 known localities in the eastern part of the Western Desert and very rare in the last, the complex of the Wadi el Ruwayan and its extension, the Wadi Muweilih, where a small group of about 15 animals was surviving; this group was later exterminated (Saleh, 1987, 1997).
+In the western part of the desert, around the Quattara depression and the Siwa oasis, its status was uncertain (Saleh, 1987).
 The situation was not known, either, in Libya, where in the 1970's, Essghaier (1980) noted groups of 10 to 20 around Jaghbub.
-The small group of about 15 animals which was surviving in the Wadi el Ruwayan has been exterminated since then (Saleh, 1997).